 - In a large bowl, beat the egg, egg white, sugars, salt and spices until smooth.
 Beat in pumpkin.
 Gradually beat in milk.
 Pour into pastry shell.
-Bake at 375° for 45-50 minutes or until a knife inserted near the center comes out clean.
+Bake at 375° for 45-50 minutes or until a knife inserted in the center comes out clean.
 Cool on a wire rack.
 Garnish with leaf cutouts.
+If desired, top with whipped cream.
 Refrigerate leftovers.
-Yield: 8 servings.

 Nutrition Facts1 slice: 249 calories, 8g fat (2g saturated fat), 32mg cholesterol, 295mg sodium, 40g carbohydrate (26g sugars, 3g fiber), 6g protein.

 Delicious!!
 Made this but added a few pecans and family members raved about how good it was.
 Much much better than recipe from the can.

 Nov 29, 2013